top of page

 The main reason many companies decide not to go ahead with paid design is the direct costs involved with the design phase.
 There is a risk in committing to the investment of paid design before you have any indication of what designs they will provide you with.
 This is especially off-putting for companies who are not sure if they want to go ahead with the project at all.

-However, it is worth saying that paying for design separately does not mean you pay more.
+However, paying for design separately does not mean you pay more.
 In many cases, you pay less than you would with a pitch-to-win project.
 This is because your contractor does not have to cover their losses from other projects they didn’t win.
-While the design costs may be more visible with paid design, pitch design merely rolls them into the overall project cost, so they seem a lot smaller.
+While the design costs may be more visible with paid design, pitch design merely rolls them into the overall project cost, but the design is not free.

 Is Paid Design Right For Me?

-Neither paid design nor pitch design is the best for every company regardless of their situation.
+Now that you know how paid and pitch design differ, you can choose the best process for your project.
+Neither paid or pitch design is the best for every company regardless of their situation.
 Whether paid design is right for you or not will depend on several factors.
 If you are constrained for time, then the reduced duplication of paid design will work well for you.
 For companies mainly concerned about successful delivery of their project, paid design is also better, as you can make easier comparisons between contractors without the added factor of design.

 bottom of page